Jane Loudon: Personal life

 John Claudius Loudon wrote a favourable review of The Mummy!
 A Tale of the Twenty-Second Century in The Gardener's Magazine, the first British periodical devoted to horticulture which he had founded and edited.
-Seeking out the author, whom he presumed to be male, he eventually met Jane Webb in February 1830.
+Seeking out the author, whom he presumed to be male, he eventually met Jane Webb in February 1830:

 They married on 14 September 1830. and lived in Bayswater, London for the rest of their lives.
-They had a daughter, Agnes Loudon (1832–1863 or 1864), who became an author of children's books.
+They had a daughter, Agnes Loudon (born 1837 – died 1863), who became an author of children's books.
 Their circle of friends included Charles Dickens and William Makepeace Thackeray.

 Her husband died of lung cancer in 1843, leaving Loudon and their daughter to inherit his debts.
 She had paid off around £1000 by February 1844.
 She was given an award from Royal Literary Fund in 1844 and received a "deservedly gained" pension of £100 a year from the Civil List from 1846 onwards.

-She died in 1858 at the age of 50 and was buried in Kensal Green cemetery, with a monument funded by the Royal Literary fund at Agnes Loudon's request.
+She died in 1858 and was buried in Kensal Green cemetery, with a monument funded by the Royal Literary fund at Agnes Loudon's request.
 Her estate was assessed as less than £800 for probate.

 Legacy

 In 2008 a blue plaque was erected in her honour, by Birmingham Civic Society, at Kitwell Primary School, near the site of Kitwell House.

-A plaque jointly commemorating the Loudons was erected at their former home, 3 Porchester Terrace, Bayswater in 1953, by London County Council.
+A blue plaque jointly commemorating the Loudons was erected at their former home, 3 Porchester Terrace, Bayswater in 1953, by London County Council.